canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 Recently, I've needed to optimize some SQL Server queries.
 I decided to look out there what to do to tune SQL Server and SQL queries.
 This is what I found.

 **At the database level, turn on automatic update of statistics, increase the file size autogrowth and update the compatibility level.
-At the table level, delete your unused indexes and create the missing ones, keeping around 5 indexes per table.
+At the table level, delete unused indexes and create the missing ones, keeping around 5 indexes per table.
 And, at the query level, find and fix implicit conversions.**

 While looking up what I could do to tune my queries, I found [Pinal Dave from SQLAuthority](https://blog.sqlauthority.com/).
 Chances are you have already found one of his blog posts when searching for SQL Server tuning tips.
 He's been blogging about the subject for years.

 These are six tips from Pinal's blog and online presentations I've applied recently.
-Please, test these changes in a development or staging environment before making anything on your production servers.
+Please, let's test these changes in a development or staging environment before making anything on our production servers.

 ## 1. Enable automatic update of statistics

-**Turn on automatic update of statistics.** You should turn it off if you're updating a really long table during your work-hours.
+**Let's turn on automatic update of statistics.** We should turn it off if we're updating a really long table during your work-hours.

-This is how to enable automatic update of statistic update. [[Source]](https://blog.sqlauthority.com/2009/10/15/sql-server-enable-automatic-statistic-update-on-database/)
+This is how to enable automatic update of statistic update, [[Source]](https://blog.sqlauthority.com/2009/10/15/sql-server-enable-automatic-statistic-update-on-database/)

 ```sql
 USE <YourDatabase>;